sashacheek/senior-capstone-notes/meeting_3.md

 - Windows-based server to host the site
 - Our site is web-browser based
 - Assumptions for user to use our product: internet connection, web browser, computer/device

+### Network Infrastructure

+- No specific network requirement
+- Use network provided by user's computer
+- See Example 2 on D2L

+### Multimedia Requriement

+- User needs basic LAN to protect against attacks such as XSS
+- No other requirements

 ## Other